Milchevskiy/ML.Proteins.2023/Regression.Q8/readme.txt

    Q8_DATA_MODEL
    Q8_DATA_MODEL_FOR_CPU
    and set lr_start to 0.01 in Learn_Q8.py.
-   If you don't have GPU with 24GB RAM (or more) you should disable test dataset loading
+   If you don't have GPU with 16GB RAM (or more) you should disable test dataset loading by setting test_enabled = 0 in the string 28 of the script.

 4. Run learning neural network: python3 Learn_Q8.py
    At any moment you can stop learning process, tune up lr_start and re-run learning